siberianfox/g2wiki/Raster-Streaming-Protocol.md

 ##Design Goals
 Here for discussion and listed in no particular order:

 - Support Laser/CNC controllers with limited image memory and/or communications bandwidth.
-This therefore suggests a streaming protocol.
+This suggests a streaming protocol.

-- Support a protocol that is as simple as possible (MVP, or minimum viable protocol?), but allow for extensibility for additional capabilities ac controller may have, and potentially for a capabilities discovery mechanism to allow the CAM to optimally utilize the capabilities of the controller.
+- Support a protocol that is as simple as possible (MVP, or minimum viable protocol?), but allow for extensibility for additional capabilities a controller may have.
+Also allow for an inspection mechanism to allow the CAM to query and optimally utilize the capabilities of a given controller (capabilities negotiation).

 - Support communications in ASCII only (7 bit) formats as some communication channels are not friendly to raw binary communication.
+Allow for binary transfer if the setup supports it.

 - Support interjection of runtime machine controls such as feedhold and resume.